kparc/ksimple/README.md

 ## language specification / disclaimer

-*caveat emptor*, and manage your expectations. this interpreter is useless for any practical purpose except of the one declared, which is education. the language is as follows:
+*caveat emptor*, and manage your expectations. this interpreter is useless for any practical purpose except the stated one, which is education. the language is as follows:

 * although k/simple is a computer language, its grammar is defined in terms we normally use to denote parts of human speech.
 That is, k expression is composed of **verbs** and **nouns**.

-* the definition of **verb** is something in between definitons of **operation** in mathematics and **operator** in computer science. to make things simple, we define "verb" as an instruction to the interpreter to do something with exactly one or exactly two operands, aka **nouns**. a verb that takes one noun to operate on is called monadic, and verb that takes two nouns is called dyadic. consider the following two
+* the definition of **verb** is something in between definitons of **operation** in mathematics and **operator** in computer science. to make things simple, we define "verb" as an instruction to the interpreter to do something with exactly one or exactly two operands, or **nouns**. a verb that takes one noun to operate on is called monadic, and verb that takes two nouns is called dyadic. consider the following two
   sentences:

   * **shuffle this deck of cards**